gernest/hero/README.md

 Then you can view the home page by visiting [http://localhost:8090](http://localhost:8090)

-You dont need to refresh your browser when running the development server.
-Hero will live reload your service whenever changes are made be it in the templates or the static assets( please see configuration part and note the static_dir and templates_dir).

 # Running the hero demo.
 There is a simple demo bundled with this repository at [hero/demo](hero/demo).